fbpx

 Jenny Phillips, founder of The Good and the Beautiful

-According to Charlotte’s methods, children complete most of their schoolwork in the mornings.
+According to Mason’s methods, children complete most of their schoolwork in the mornings.
 Short lessons keep children interested and not easily bored.
 As they get older, lesson time increases.
 Afternoons are filled with self-directed creative exploration in nature, art, music, and more.

 This is one reason that our courses are packed with powerful, connected learning in a way that shortens lesson times.
 (The Good and the Beautiful Levels K to 8 Language Arts and Simply Good and Beautiful Math Levels K to 6 are completely free.
 Download them now!)